alsoGAMER/BotBase/README.md

 - If you want to protect your plugin from flood, import the `BotBase.modules.antiflood.BANNED_USERS` filter (basically a `Filters.user()` object) and use it like this: `~BANNED_USERS`.
 This will restrict banned users from reaching your handler at all.
 Please note that users banned with the `/ban` command are filtered with the custom filter `BotBase.config.user_banned`!
 - To avoid repetition with try/except blocks, BotBase implements a wrapper object that performs automatic exception handling and log to the console, check the `METHODS.md` file in this repo to know more
 - Nothing restricts you from changing how the default plugins work, but this is not advised.
-The default plugins have been designed to cooperate and breaking this might lead to obscure tracebacks and errors that are hard to debug
+The default plugins have been designed to cooperate and breaking this might lead to obscure tracebacks and errors that are hard to debug.
 - BotBase also has many default methods to handle database interaction, check the `DATABASE.md` file in this repo to know more